2020 Indian Premier League: Rules and regulations

+Change in broadcast timings

+Until this season, all matches started at 8:00 PM IST, with some weekends hosting a 4:00 PM afternoon game.
+At the request of Star Sports, BCCI agreed to start every match half an hour earlier.
+This led to the matches starting at 7:30 PM on weekdays, and weekends having both a 7:30 PM and a 3:30 PM game.
+This was done in an attempt to increase viewership and monetization, by trying to align it with prime time.

 Mid-season transfer

 For the first time in IPL history, mid-season transfer was introduced.
 In mid-season transfer, teams can transfer players between teams like the European football leagues.
 For the mid-season transfer to begin, all teams must have played 7 matches.
 Then for a player to be transferred, the player should have played a maximum 2 matches.
 The player can be capped or uncapped and both Indian and International players can be transferred.

 Personnel changes

 Kings XI Punjab's captain Ravichandran Ashwin was transferred to Delhi Capitals in November 2019.
 Ajinkya Rahane, Trent Boult and Mayank Markande got salary raises during pre-auction trades.
 The released players were announced on 15 November 2019.
 Robin Uthappa, Yuvraj Singh and Chris Lynn were the most prominent names among the released players.
 Jaydev Unadkat, the costliest Indian player in 2019 auction, was also released.
 There were 12 transfers between teams during the 2020 transfer window.

 The players auction for the 2020 season was held on 19 December 2019 in Kolkata.
 Pat Cummins was the most expensive player, purchased by the Kolkata Knight Riders for ₹15.5 crore, in doing so Cummins became the most expensive overseas player in the history of the IPL auction at the time.
 The most expensive Indian player sold was Piyush Chawla for ₹6.75 crore to Chennai Super Kings.
 On 18 August, Delhi Capitals signed Anrich Nortje to replace Chris Woakes.
 On 31 August, Royal Challengers Bangalore bought Adam Zampa as a replacement for Kane Richardson.
 On 2 September, Australian fast bowler James Pattinson was named as a replacement for Lasith Malinga.
 On 12 September, Ali Khan became the first American cricketer to join IPL after he was selected as the replacement for Harry Gurney in Kolkata Knight Riders.
 Mitchell Marsh injured himself during Sunrisers Hyderabad's first match and was hence ruled out of the tournament.
 Jason Holder was named as his replacement.